Director & Senior Consultant surgeon – Hepatobiliary Pancreatic, GI oncology.

 4. What are my survival chances after surgery for gastric cancer?

 Survival after gastric cancer depends on the stage of the disease as per the histopathology report.
 Node-negative patients do better than node-positive ones.
-Early gastric cancer has a survival of more than 65% at 5 years with a complete and appropriate radical surgery while locally advanced gastric cancers have a 25% 5-years survival in spite of multimodality treatment.
+Early gastric cancer has a survival of more than 65% at 5 years with complete and appropriate radical surgery while locally advanced gastric cancers have a 25% 5-year survival in spite of multimodality treatment.

 5. How often should I follow up after my treatment is completed?